accetto/user-guide-g3/docs/010_get-started/image-family.md

 ### Blender

-The repository [accetto/ubuntu-vnc-xfce-blender-g3][ubuntu-vnc-xfce-blender-g3] contains the images that bring the popular 3D creation suite [Blender][blender].
+The repository [accetto/ubuntu-vnc-xfce-blender-g3][ubuntu-vnc-xfce-blender-g3] contains images that bring the popular 3D creation suite [Blender][blender].

 The images contain the current version from the `Ubuntu 22.04 LTS` distribution.